About arc42

 -

 Strategy pattern: Used for the bots, having the YBot trait as an interface used for the different bots implemented.
+Also used for the different game modes.

 4.3.
 How to achieve key quality goals